 Stalled cars will be towed in the following situations:

-- A flat-tired car can’t be moved to the emergency lane on its own (Changing flat tires on the road isn’t allowed.)
+- Flat-tired car can’t be moved to the emergency lane on its own (Changing flat tires on the road isn’t allowed.)

 In all these cases, the MMDA issues a TVR to the driver.